mzbrau/JavascriptDotnetBenchmark/README.md

 # JavascriptDotnetBenchmark

-Benchmarks which compare the performance of javascript interpreters in dotnet
+Benchmarks which compare the perfomance of javascript interpreters in dotnet.